Personal life of Muammar Gaddafi: Family

 Gaddafi was born into the Qadhadhfa tribe, which is a Arabized Berber tribal group.
 His mother was named Aisha (died 1978), and his father, Mohammad Abdul Salam bin Hamed bin Mohammad, was known as Abu Meniar (died 1985).
 His father was a goat and camel herder before Gaddafi's seizure of power.
 He was his parents' only surviving son, but had three older sisters.
 By 1987, one of his sisters had died of cancer, one had married a Sirte native, and a third had married Messaoud Abdul Hafez, at one point governor of Fezzan.

 Gaddafi and his wife Safia Farkash in 1970.

 Gaddafi married his first wife, Fatiha al-Nuri, in 1969, shortly after the revolution.
 She was the daughter of General Khalid, a senior figure in King Idris's administration, and was from a middle-class background, having been a former school teacher.
 Although they had one son, Muhammad Gaddafi (born 1970), their relationship was strained, and they divorced in 1970.
 Gaddafi said he never met al-Nuri until the day of their marriage, in line with tradition, and that she was "not my dream girl".
 Gaddafi's second wife was Safia Farkash, née el-Brasai, a former nurse from the Obeidat tribe born in Bayda.
 They met in 1969, following his ascension to power, when he was hospitalized with appendicitis; he claimed that it was love at first sight.
 The couple remained married until his death.
-Together they had seven biological children: Saif al-Islam Gaddafi (born 1972), Al-Saadi Gaddafi (born 1973), Mutassim Gaddafi (1974–2011), Hannibal Muammar Gaddafi (born 1975), Ayesha Gaddafi (born 1976), Saif al-Arab Gaddafi (1982–2011), and Khamis Gaddafi (1983–2011).
+Together they had seven biological children: Saif al-Islam Gaddafi (1972–2026), Al-Saadi Gaddafi (born 1973), Mutassim Gaddafi (1974–2011), Hannibal Muammar Gaddafi (born 1975), Ayesha Gaddafi (born 1976), Saif al-Arab Gaddafi (1982–2011), and Khamis Gaddafi (1983–2011).
 He also adopted two children, Hana Gaddafi and Milad Gaddafi.
 Several of his sons gained a reputation for lavish and anti-social behaviour in Libya, which proved a source of resentment toward his administration.
 Gaddafi openly criticized his children's lavish spending, corruption, and westernized life, though he never managed to control their behavior.